 Student projects may involve work integrated or research integrated learning opportunities; projects that involve external stakeholders; group/collaborative projects; speculative or more theoretically oriented projects; professionally oriented projects; projects based on competition or award briefs.

 This course replaces the following course(s): DESN2031.
 Students who have successfully completed DESN2031 are not eligible to enrol in DESN2221.

 On successful completion of the course students will be able to:

-1. Implement self-directed market and visual research to branding and identity design outcomes
+1. Implement self-directed visual and contextual research for branding and identity design outcomes;

-3. Engage in ongoing testing, reflection, critical processes, and refinement during the design process
+3. Engage in ongoing testing, reflection, critique, and refinement during the design process;

-4. Apply visual identities to patial and environmental contexts
+4. Apply visual identities to spatial and environmental contexts;

 - The construction of brand identity

 - Historical, cultural, social, and commercial contexts for identity